 Edith says: “providing excellent care to the poor children of the rural Philippines, that is what UI believes and delivers!”

 GURDEV “DEV” RAI, M.D., Anesthesia Lead

 Dr. Gurdev Rai is a graduate of Chicago Medical School.
 He completed his residency at the University of Colorado.

 He taught anesthesiology at the University of Colorado at Denver.
-Dr. Rai is currently the Chief of Anesthesia at the Denver VA Hospital.
+Dr. Rai formerly served as the Chief of Anesthesia at the Denver VA Hospital for 10 years.
 Throughout his years of practice, he has served on a multitude of committees and task forces.
 In addition, Dr. Rai has various publications regarding anesthesiology.
 Dr. Rai strives to improve the quality of providing anesthesia to assure all patients receive state of the art care.

 Dr. Rai and his wife have three children and reside in Colorado.
 Dr. Rai attended his first mission with UI in 2017 and immediately became hooked on the incredible work UI provides.